The Hidden Conversation Between You and Your Terminal

 fork(), which creates a child process that is a copy of the emulator. - In that child, it takes the slave file descriptor and uses

 dup2()to point file descriptors 0, 1 and 2 at it.
-Those numbers arestdin,stdoutandstderr. - In that child, it calls
+Those three numbers arestdin,stdoutandstderr. - Still in that child, it calls

 exec()on the shell binary, for example/bin/bash.

-After exec(), the child process is no longer running the emulator code.
-It is running the shell.
-But the file descriptors carry over.
-The shell starts up with its stdin, stdout and stderr already wired to the slave side of the PTY.
+After exec(), the child process is no longer running the emulator code, it is running the shell.
+But the file descriptors carry over across the exec().
+So the shell starts up with its stdin, stdout and stderr already wired to the slave side of the PTY.

 line discipline

-This is the part that is easy to miss.
+This is the part that is easy to miss, so it is worth saying plainly.
 The shell is not reading the keyboard.
 The shell is reading a file descriptor.
-It happens to be one end of a kernel pipe whose other end is owned by the emulator.
+It just so happens that this file descriptor is one end of a kernel pipe, and the other end is owned by the emulator.
+In other words, the shell thinks it is talking to a terminal, but it is really talking to the kernel.

 Step 3: A Byte Travels From Key To Shell